yodabytz/diffanywhere/README.md

     *   Usually included with Python.

-    *   bashCopy code# For Debian/Ubuntusudo apt-get install python3-tk# For macOS using Homebrewbrew install python-tk# For Windows# Tkinter comes with the standard Python installer from python.org
+    *   bash Copy code# For Debian/Ubuntusudo apt-get install python3-tk# For macOS using Homebrewbrew install python-tk# For Windows# Tkinter comes with the standard Python installer from python.org

 *   **Difflib**